cloudmesh-community/book/chapters/bigdata/intro-fall-2018.md

 - Many technology trends through end of 2014 and 2015 onwards, examples in different fields
 - Voice and HCI, Cars Evolving and Deep learning

-## Part 5: Digital Disruption and Transfromation
+## Digital Disruption and Transfromation

+This is Part 5 of the introduction.

 [:clapper: 5.
 Digital Disruption and Transformation ](https://drive.google.com/open?id=1Wo0pf0H_kQNwau6hTO9MccFdx4zHhV-5)